vangaprasannakumar/DEPL/README.md

 - Punches are grouped by session token before sending so multi-user offline sessions authenticate independently.
 - **iOS Safari fallback:** Background Sync API is unsupported on iOS.
 An `online` event listener flushes IDB directly when the app is foregrounded and reconnects.

-### 4.5 Attendance History & Requests
+### 4.5 Attendance History (Table Format)
-- Filter by **month**, **exact date**, **date range**, or **employee name / ID**.
+- Filter by **month**, **exact date**, **date range**, and/or a **multi-select employee filter**.
+- Results always render as a **table** — Date, Shift, In, Out, Permission, OT, and an Edit/Req action column.
+When more than one employee is in the result set, an Employee column appears too; single-employee results show the name once in the header instead.
+- **Server-side filtering:** selecting specific employees is filtered on the backend before the response is built, instead of pulling the entire attendance history and narrowing it down in the browser — narrowing to one person is as fast as viewing everyone.
-- **CSV Export:** Converts the exact on-screen filtered view directly to a downloadable CSV.
+- **CSV Export:** Converts the exact on-screen filtered view — including the employee filter — directly to a downloadable CSV.
 - **Employee Correction Requests:** Employees click **Req** on any history row to open a modal describing the discrepancy.
 The request is written to `Audit_Log` as a `PENDING CORRECTION` entry.
 HR/Admin resolve it with a single button that stamps `RESOLVED`.

 ### 4.6 Salary Engine & PDF Payslips
-- Full payroll logic including ghost-Sunday-proof calendar mathematics (see Section 12).
+- Full payroll logic including ghost-Sunday-proof calendar mathematics and the sandwich rule (see Section 12).
 - **Comp-Off (CO) tracking:** SOT employees who work ≥ 12 hours receive a 0.5-day leave credit, flagged as `SOT_BONUS_ADDED` in column O. Monthly Excel reports show the real per-employee CO total.
-- Generates HTML payslips with OT earnings, statutory deductions, and number-to-words net pay conversion.
+- **Editable Advance (ADV.):** The payslip shows Net Payout, then an editable ADV. field, then a Final Payable amount (Net + ADV.) — ADV. is additive, not a deduction.
+The value carries from the in-app view into the printable PDF automatically.
+- **Print inclusion toggles:** Two checkboxes — "Include ADV. section" and "Include Year-to-Date Summary" — control what actually appears in the printed/saved PDF.
+Unchecking both strips them from the print output entirely, not just visually.
-- **Year-to-Date Summary:** Every payslip (in-app and PDF) now includes a cumulative summary from the start of the financial year (April 1) — gross, deductions, net pay, OT hours, present days, and leaves availed.
+- **Year-to-Date Summary:** Cumulative gross, deductions, net pay, OT hours, present days, and leaves availed from the start of the financial year (April 1).
 Computed by summing each elapsed month's own `getEmpDashData()` result, so the YTD total always matches what each individual month's payslip already showed.
 Cached 15 minutes per employee/month.
 - **Attendance % uses working days** (not total month days) as the denominator — e.g. 22 present out of 22 working days = 100%, not 22/30 = 73%.
-- **Native PDF Printing:** `window.open()` + `document.write()` injects the full `<!DOCTYPE html>` payslip document into a new window. `@media print` CSS strips the app chrome, leaving only the payslip.
+- **Native PDF Printing:** A visible **Print / Save as PDF** button inside the payslip (not an auto-print timer) lets the person review the carried-over ADV. value and the included sections first. `@media print` CSS strips the app chrome, leaving only the payslip.

 ### 4.7 Monthly Excel Salary Report
-- Downloads a formatted `.xlsx` file with one row per employee.
+- Downloads a formatted `.xlsx` file with one row per selected employee.
-- **Raw data columns (A–M):** Employee ID, Name, Gross, Basic, HRA, Conv, Spl Allow, Medical, P/Days, PH+Sundays, Leaves Availed, Absent Days, Total Days.
+- **Raw data columns:** Employee ID, Name, Gross, Basic, HRA, Conv, Spl Allow, Medical, **VPF**, P/Days, Ph/Days, Leaves Availed, **Sandwich Ded.**, Absent Days, Total Days.
-- **Formula columns (N–Z):** Prorated Basic, HRA, Conv, Spl, Medical, Gross, EPF, ESI, PT, Advance, Total Deductions, Net Pay, Signature column — all built as live Excel formulas by ExcelJS so HR can manually adjust values.
+- **Formula columns:** Prorated Basic/HRA/Conv/Spl/Medical/Gross, EPF, ESI, PT, VPF, Total Deductions, Net, **ADV. (manual, additive)**, **Final Payable (Net + ADV.)**, Signature.
+- **Sandwich rule and VPF are now correctly reflected here** — previously this report was missing both, meaning it could show a higher payable-day count and net pay than the individual payslip for the same employee/month.
+Payable Days used in every prorated formula now subtracts the Sandwich Ded. column, matching the payslip exactly.
+- **ADV. is no longer a deduction** — it's a separate column after Net, additive, matching the payslip's model.
-- Column styles are applied once at the column level; row values are written in bulk — avoids per-cell style objects that caused a ~15-minute browser hang in earlier versions.
+- Column styles are applied once at the column level; row values are written in bulk — avoids per-cell style objects that caused a browser hang in an earlier version.
 - **Cutoff logic:** For the current month, only data up to today is counted.
 Future days show blank cells (not "Absent").
 Past months always use the full month.
 - Supports partial-employee export by selection.